lethain/extraction/README.rst

 it is a tool to use on data which has always been retrieved or crawled by a different tool.

-Developed against Python 2.7, but should also work with Python 2.6+ if you install the importlib requirement.
+Updated to work with Python3.

 See on `Github <https://github.com/lethain/extraction>`_, or on `PyPi <http://pypi.python.org/pypi/extraction/0.1.0>`_.